An Animal’s Life After Death

 Before the Chinese occupation of Tibet, the people used to sieve the soil when building temples so that not a single worm would be harmed.
 The Tibetans believed that souls can reincarnate in any living form, and that a human birth is a very rare and fortunate opportunity.
 In fact, the number of births a soul takes is so immense that one of the worms may have once been your mother in a past life.

-A modern Tibetan Buddhist would probably say that it is unlikely that your mother will reincarnate as a worm, but will tell you that the Tibetans’ actions are symbolic, to illustrate how we should have compassion for all sentient beings–as if they were our beloved kin.
+A modern Tibetan Buddhist would probably say that it is unlikely that your mother will reincarnate as a worm.
+They will tell you that the Tibetans’ actions are symbolic, to illustrate how we should have compassion for all sentient beings.
+Treat them as our beloved kin.
 It also poses the question whether our soul climbs up an evolutionary ladder across many species.
 On one occasion, someone asked my spirit guide during a trance session what happened to the souls of all the dinosaurs.
 The guide’s reply was, “They are as here now!”
 The point being that the human soul is, in fact, a later stage of an evolutionary process that has gone on since life began.

-Some of the ancient Greek philosophers believed in metempsychosis–that the soul evolves to human form after many lives incarnating as animals.
+Some of the ancient Greek philosophers believed in metempsychosis.
+This says that the soul evolves to human form after many lives incarnating as animals.
 It is a belief in many eastern religions, and my mediumistic communications seem to agree with this.
 However, I question at what point a living thing becomes self-aware and capable of sustaining this awareness after death.
 For example, does a flea have a spirit?

-My spirit guide has told us that animals do not all survive as individual identities after death.
+My spirit guide has told us about what happens to animals when they die.
+They say that animals do not all survive as individual identities after death.
 Some merge to what he calls a “group consciousness.”
 Their spirits return to a collective awareness for that particular species and from this pool of awareness different animal souls are born.
 It is only when an animal becomes self-aware that its soul continues after death and starts the long process of climbing the evolutionary ladder towards human and angelic consciousness.